 They can be ordered through the BC Ministry of Education website Ministry of Education - Transcripts and Certificates.

 If you have any questions, please contact firstname.lastname@example.org.

 Legal requests for student records can be directed to Records Management Services.
 Please keep in mind that Records Management Services only has records for students born in 1995 and prior.
 Records for students born after 1995 will be located at the very last school the student was registered at.

 Attorneys requesting their client's educational records may send written requests to the following address:

 Records Management Services requires the request in writing along with a signed authorization from the former student.

 Please include maiden name and/or any other name your client has used, their date of birth and the very last Surrey school.

 The fee for this service is $25.00.
-An invoice will be sent with the student records.
+An invoice will be sent prior to sending the student records to your office.